signumjs

 That's it!

-The SDK is using Lerna to manage all subpackages in a developer friendlier way:
+The SDK is using Turborepo to manage all subpackages in a developer friendlier way:

 1. Single test run npm run test